Raresreras/Plantlink/README.md

   + BC337 transistors
   + 20K resistors

-Pe lângă acestea, au mai fost folosite și
+Alongisde these components, there also has been used
   + 18650 batteries
-  + Solar panel 1W
+  + 1W solar panel
   + 5V water pump

 The case has been 3d printed using PLA, but the use of ABS or PETG is higly recommended due to its superior thermical properties

-# Romanian
+### Romanian

 ### Plantlink